 Payroll Matters for Classified and Unclassified Hourly Staff

 Classified and unclassified hourly staff are paid every other Friday.
 On payday, you will receive pay earned for the two weeks that ended the previous Friday.
-Pay Remittance Advices are available for viewing one day prior to payday.
+Pay Stubs are available for viewing one day prior to payday.
 Access is available from Wings Express.
 Direct deposit of pay earned is mandatory.
 Your pay will be deposited directly to the bank, savings and loan, or credit union of your choice.
-Your pay advice—showing your deductions, sick leave, and vacation balances—is available online.
+Your pay stub—showing your deductions, sick leave, and vacation balances—is available online.
 It should be noted that leave balances reflect accruals through the current month, but only reflect usage through the prior month.

 Electronic Time Entry